brorb/710-wiki/README.md

 		},
 		"timestamp": "2025-10-30T18:22:11.000Z"
 	},
+	"priority": "medium",
+	"sections": 18,
+	"creativeMode": false,
 	"captchaToken": "optional-recaptcha-token"
 }
 ```

 - `conversationId` echoes whatever the server last returned.
 The client sends `null` until the service supplies a stable ID, letting the backend resume threads.
+- `question` always mirrors the latest user turn.
+The backend can ignore it when `messages` ends with a user role, but the field is present for explicit validation.
 - `messages` contains only `user` and `assistant` roles.
 The list is truncated to the newest `maxHistory` turns _before_ appending the fresh user prompt, so the backend sees at most `maxHistory + 1` entries.
-- `metadata.origin` identifies this frontend. `metadata.path` and `metadata.url` capture the current page; `metadata.article` repeats the article title/slug taken from Quartz frontmatter.
+- `metadata.origin` derives from `window.location.hostname`. `metadata.path` and `metadata.url` capture the current page; `metadata.article` repeats the article title/slug taken from Quartz frontmatter, and `metadata.history` mirrors the snapshot of the local transcript.
+We do not collect the client IP on the frontend; supply it at the edge if needed.
 - `metadata.history` exposes the snapshot of the local transcript: how many turns are included (`includedMessages`), the configured window (`windowSize`), and how many total messages exist client-side (`totalMessages`, including system/error entries).
 - `metadata.timestamp` is generated in UTC ISO-8601 format for logging and rate limiting.
+- `priority` defaults to `"medium"`, `sections` reflects the number of headings detected on the page (or is omitted when none are found), and `creativeMode` is `false`.
+Adjust these before POSTing if business logic changes.
 - `captchaToken` appears only when reCAPTCHA is active; validate it server-side via Google’s `siteverify` endpoint.

 ### Expected response